Michigan AG asks feds to investigate fake GOP electors - KESQ

 Associated Press

 LANSING, Mich.
 (AP) — Michigan’s attorney general is asking federal prosecutors to open a criminal investigation into 16 Republicans who submitted false certificates stating they were the state’s presidential electors despite Joe Biden’s 154,000-vote victory in 2020.
 Democrat Dana Nessel disclosed that her office has been evaluating charges for nearly a year but decided Thursday to refer the matter to the U.S. attorney’s office in western Michigan.
-The U.S. attorney’s office and the Michigan GOP didn’t immediately respond to emails seeking comment early Friday.
+The U.S. attorney’s office declined to comment Friday and the Michigan GOP had no immediate comment.
 In an interview with MSNBC’s Rachel Maddow, Nessel alleged a “coordinated effort” among Republican parties in several battleground states including Michigan to illegally push so-called alternate slates of electors with fake documents.